kdemanuele/clounce_mathematics/readme.md

 ***Note on the programming language choice***

 *The programming languages where chosen out of interest of the library developer.
-There is nothing binding thelanguages and any programming language can be use with existing mathematical libraries or by defining your own classes.*
+There is nothing binding the languages and any programming language can be use with existing mathematical libraries or by defining your own classes.*

 ## Dart Library

 The dart folder contains a valid Dart library that can be used in dart projects.
-Dart mathamtical functions are a little limited when when the project started.
+Dart mathematical functions are a little limited when the project started.
 Thus an attempt for a proper library with optimisations has been considered.

 **The library is under MIT license like all the rest of the code in this repository.**